TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.sax.handler.rst

-   SAX parsers may return all contiguous whitespace in a single chunk, or they may split it into several chunks; however, all of the characters in any single event must come from the same external entity, so that the Locator provides useful information.
+   SAX parsers may return all contiguous whitespace in a single chunk, or they may split it into several chunks; however, all of the characters in any single event must come kutoka the same external entity, so that the Locator provides useful information.